Gilles De Bilde: International career

 De Bilde was capped 25 times by Belgium at international level.
 He was a member of the squad at Euro 2000 and made one appearance at the finals, in a 2–0 defeat against Turkey.

-Post-retirement
+Media career

 After retiring, De Bilde became a regular football analyst on Belgian television, featuring on their domestic and Champions League coverage.
 He appeared as a model for Belgian fashion designer Dirk Bikkembergs, and has appearances on television shows involving celebrity challenges, including Dancing on Ice and Celebrity Shock.